pavan-sai-11/ACM-TASKS/CNN/README.md

 ## 📌 Project Overview

-This project implements a complete Deep Learning pipeline using **Convolutional Neural Networks (CNNs)** to classify steel surface defects from images.
+This project implements a Deep Learning pipeline using **Convolutional Neural Networks (CNNs)** to classify steel surface defects from images.

-The goal is to automatically detect and categorize different types of surface defects in steel sheets, which is an important task in **industrial quality control and automated inspection systems**.
+The objective is to automatically detect and categorize different types of steel surface defects for **industrial quality inspection**.

 Two CNN architectures were implemented and compared:

-- Baseline CNN Model
+- Baseline CNN
-- Regularized CNN Model
+- Regularized CNN

-The final system classifies images into **six defect categories**.
+The model classifies images into **6 defect categories**.

 ---

 ## 🎯 Problem Statement

-Given an image of a steel surface, predict the **type of defect present** in the image.
+Given a steel surface image, predict the **type of defect present** in the image.

-The model learns spatial patterns and textures from images to identify defect characteristics.

 This is a **multi-class image classification problem**.

 ---

-## 📂 Dataset Description
+## 📂 Dataset

-The project uses the **NEU Surface Defect Dataset**, a commonly used dataset for industrial defect detection.
+The project uses the **NEU Surface Defect Dataset**.

 ### Defect Classes

-The dataset contains images belonging to the following six categories:

 - Crazing
 - Inclusion